mikejoh/mikejoh/README.md

 Hi! :wave:

 My name is Mikael and I 💙 Kubernetes and everything related to ☁️ Native tools and technologies.
-I spend a lot of time welding and plumbing in Cloud platforms using code (mostly in Go).
+I spend a lot of time welding and plumbing in Cloud platforms using code (mostly Go).

 Me:
   - I'm from :sweden:/:poland:.